webforj/webforj-documentation/docs/getting_started/_creating_a_component.md

 ### Create a class for your component

 To begin creating our example form component, we'll create a new file in Java with the name of our desired class.
 For the purposes of this walkthrough, we'll call it `CustomForm.java`.
-Once this has been done, extend the `AbstractDwcComponent` class, which will allow this class to be added to Webforj's `Panel` and `Frame` components, as well as various Webforj layouts.
+Once this has been done, extend the `AbstractDwcComponent` class, which will allow this class to be added to webforJ's `Panel` and `Frame` components, as well as various webforJ layouts.
 Below is an example snippet for the CustomForm class:

 ```java